yut4916/cs5293sp21-project0/README.md

 * pipenv install packageName -- install a python package into virtual python environment
 * tmux kill-session -t 0 -- kill a tmux session (0 is the window ID)

+## Testing
+### Test test
+This is just a simple test to make sure I know how to write tests.

+### Test f1
+Check to see if my first function, fetchData, created the temp file ("/tmp/data.pdf").
+* Packages: os.path

+### Test f2
+Check if the output is clean data.
+* Packages: re, sqlite3

+### Test f3
+First, check to see if our database file ("normanpd.db") exists.
+Then, if it does exist, open it and see if our table ("incidents") is inside.
+* Packages: os.path, sqlite3

+### Test f4
+Check to see if there's actually any data in our table.
+* Packages: sqlite3

+### Test f5
+Check to see if the sum of the nature counts equals the number of rows in the PDF
+* Packages: sqlite3

 # Citations
 Throughout the project my dad, Greg Yut, helped me understand the nuts and bolts, presumably all the stuff I should've known prior to taking this class but didn't learn because I'm not a C S student (i.e. Linux syntax/quirks, troubleshooting tips, etc).